How to Pass the Google Cloud Professional Data Engineer Certification

 - If you’re stumped on something, don’t spend too much time on it.
 Just flag those questions for later review and select your best guess.

 - If you failed on the first attempt like me, instead of spending time to blame yourself just write down all the topics/questions that you suspect you might be wrong.
 In my case, I wrote down the window and functions in DataFlow, difference between Kafka and Pub/Sub, BigQuery table access etc. for further learning.
 The exam will test your deep knowledge and your hands-on experience in big data analytics and machine learning.
 So even you have basic knowledge of GCP services or passed GCP professional cloud architect certification like me, you still need to deep diving into these topics.
-I will share the detail documents that I used to learn for my second attempt in my last-minute cheat sheet.
+Please check my last-minute cheat sheets for more details.